Shiley-Marcos School of Engineering

 Frank G. Jacobitz, PhD, Chair, Department of Mechanical Engineering

-Susan M. Lord, PhD, Chair, Department of General Engineering
+Susan M. Lord, PhD, Chair, Department of Integrated Engineering

 Mikaya L. D. Lumori, PhD, Chair, Department of Electrical Engineering